-- Develops standards and guidelines for evaluating medicine quality screening technologies
+- Developed standards and guidelines for evaluating medicine quality screening technologies

-- Generates and disseminates tailored information on the capabilities of these technologies through a two-step review process: a lab-based technical performance evaluation and a collaborative field-based utility evaluation
+- Generated and disseminated tailored information on the capabilities of these technologies through a two-step review process: a lab-based technical performance evaluation and a collaborative field-based utility evaluation

-- Builds the knowledge of key stakeholders to appropriately procure and sustainably utilize screening technologies for the purposes of combating substandard and falsified medicines
+- Built the knowledge of key stakeholders to appropriately procure and sustainably deploy screening technologies for the purposes of combating substandard and falsified medicines

-- Stimulates targeted investment in the development and enhancement of new screening technologies
+- Stimulated targeted investment in the development and enhancement of new screening technologies

 USP Technology Reviews: